Vhmit/device_motorola_deen/README.md

+Copyright (C) 2021 The LineageOS Project

-Device Tree for Motorola One (Deen)
+Device Configuration for Motorola One (Deen)
 ===========================================

 The Motorola Motorola One (codenamed _"deen"_) is a mid-range smartphone from Motorola mobility.
 It was announced on August 2018.

+## Device specifications

 Basic   | Spec Sheet
 -------:|:-------------------------